 Some boards make a beeping sound when you reach top speeds, and you should consider slowing down.
 Also, bend your knees to get more control over your riding stance.

 Some hoverboards come with LED lights which help cars, and other motorists see you.
-In case you don’t have lights, wear bright clothes or reflective jackets to increase visibility.
+If you don’t have lights, wear bright clothes or reflective jackets to increase visibility.

 You can also stick a few reflective stickers on your hoverboard so that other vehicles can see you.